Fort Cavazos Visitors Center Information

 Q: Do I have to do this every year for all my employees?

 A: Yes.
 Every time a pass or badge is renewed the employee/visitor will go through the complete request process.

-A: You may use a valid unexpired government issued passport for identity proofing and to complete the required vetting (foreign passports must be accompanied by a valid visa permit); however, if you are driving, you will also be required to provide a valid driver’s license, registration and proof of insurance.
+A: Yes.
+You may use a valid, unexpired US passport for identity and to complete the required vetting (foreign passports must be accompanied by a valid visa permit, ESTA Form (if required) and sponsored by a DoD ID Cardholder); however, if you are driving, you will also be required to provide a valid driver’s license.

 Q: What is the estimated time to complete these checks?